apache/age-website/age-dev-manual/_sources/postgres/node.md.txt

 Unlike a variable a pointer stores the memory address of a variable.
 In other words, it tells you where in memory something is located.
 Its a pretty simple concept, that holds a lot of complexity and power within it.

-For a full tutorial of pointers you can <a src ='https://www.youtube.com/watch?v=zuegQmMdy8M&ab_channel=freeCodeCamp.org'>watch this tutorial.</a>
+For a full tutorial of pointers you can <a href='https://www.youtube.com/watch?v=zuegQmMdy8M&ab_channel=freeCodeCamp.org'>watch this tutorial.</a>

 For our purposes, the important thing to note about pointers is.
 All pointers are the same: a 4 byte integer.